5 Minutes with MBA Graduate Marlene Haese

 If anybody thinks that they would like to give the MBA a try, don’t shut yourself down – give yourself permission to get out there and give it a go because you’re the only one that’s stopping yourself, and everybody else will be there to support you.

-To find out more about the AIB 12 Month MBA programme, get your information pack here.
+To find out more about the AIB MBA programme, get your course brochure here.

 This article has been constructed by Megan Baker from an AIB video interview.
 The very best has been done to accurately reflect the thoughts and opinions of the participant.